 Weight

 Weight is an omnipresent factor when selecting and using outdoor equipment.
 If all other considerations are equal, and one item weighs less than another, you should select the lighter item.
 Unfortunately, there are always tradeoffs when using ultralight equipment.
 With sleeping pads, you may have to make sacrifices regarding durability, warmth, or the size of the pad's footprint.
-It's most important to buy a sleeping pad that fits your needs, but lightweight gear is often needed for outdoor pursuits.
+It's most important to buy a sleeping pad that fits your needs, but lightweight gear is often desired for outdoor pursuits.

 Warmth vs. Weight

 Check the warmth score of a lightweight pad before purchasing it to make sure it will meet your needs.
 Generally, the higher the R-value, the heavier a pad will be.
+But don't be fooled by assuming a pad that lofts up higher is automatically warmer.
+The most insulating pads in our lineup feature technology inside, like added insulation or heat-reflecting technology, to help with heat loss.

 The Sea to Summit UltraLight Air is impressively light without sacrificing too much comfort.
 That said, it has the lowest R-value of any pad in our lineup, so you'll need to relegate it to your summer gear kit.